directus/directus/docs/cloud/teams.md

 The Settings Page enables changes to the Team Name and Team Slug.
 These can be changed at any time without effecting Projects within.

-1. Sign in to the Cloud Dashboard.
+1. Login to the Cloud Dashboard.
 2. Open the Team Menu in the Dashboard Header.
-3. In the dropdown, select the Team you wish to manage.
+3. In the dropdown, click to select the Team you wish to manage.
 4. Navigate to the Settings page.
 5. Toggle <span mi icon prmry>edit</span> to allow edits.
 6. Make your changes as desired.